asierFernandezP/Microbiome/Bash/QIIME2_analysis.md

   --p-pre-dispatch 1 \
   --o-classification taxonomy.qza
   ```
-You can now visualize the taxonomy results:
+You can now visualize the results of the taxonomic assignment:

 ```
 qiime metadata tabulate \